3dem/emhub/docs/developer_guide/workers.rst

 The *booking* variable should be provided to render the template by the corresponding content function (*create_session_form*).

-In line 7, we define a form that will be used to retrieve all the values provided by the user in a convenient way.
-For that, inputs needs to define the *data-key* value, that will be used as the key in the collected data mapping (e.g. line 17).
-We also define *data-key* values in lines 27 to 30, by using Jinja2 macros that is convenient to generate repeating blocks of HTML template with different parameters.
+In line 7, we are defining a form that will help us conveniently retrieve all the values provided by the user.
+To achieve this, the inputs need to define the *data-key* value, which will be used as the key in the collected data mapping (e.g., line 17).
+Additionally, we are defining *data-key* values in lines 27 to 30 by using Jinja2 macros.
+These macros make it easy to generate repeating blocks of HTML template with different parameters.

-The Javascript part of this template file also plays an important role.
-It compiles the information provided by the user and create the tasks using EMhub's REST API.
+The JavaScript section of this template file also plays an important role in compiling the information provided by the user and creating tasks using EMhub's REST API.

 .. code-block:: javascript
     :caption: Javascript fragment from extra/templates/create_session_form.html